 - .
-The exchange offer expires at 5:00 p.m., New York City time, on , 1999 [30 days after the effective date of the registration statement], unless extended. - .
+The exchange offer expires at 5:00 p.m., New York City time, on October 12, 1999, unless extended. - .
 No public market exists for the initial notes or the exchange notes.
 We do not intend to list the exchange notes on any securities exchange or to seek approval for quotation through any automated quotation system.